-Optional Retirement Plan
+SUS Optional Retirement Plan

-The State of Florida Optional Retirement Program (ORP) is an alternative to the Florida Retirement System Pension Plan (FRS Plan), and provides you with greater control over your retirement plan assets.
+The State of Florida Optional Retirement Program (ORP) is an alternative to the Florida Retirement System Investment Plan (FRS Plan), and provides you with greater control over your retirement plan assets.
 As a participant in the ORP, you may voluntarily contribute a percentage of your income to your retirement account.
 Your contributions, combined with the employer contribution, give you a unique advantage in preparing for a secure retirement.
-Enrollment must occur within 90 days from the date of hire or you will automatically be enrolled in the FRS Pension Plan.
+Enrollment must occur within 90 days from the date of hire or you will automatically be enrolled in the FRS Investment Plan.

 Click below to view the features and highlights of your employer’s retirement plan.

 The plan highlights are only a brief overview of the plan's features and are not a legally binding document.
 The information in this section does not modify the terms of the plan and in the event of a conflict, the terms of the plan control.